MV Goya: Sinking

-On 16 April 1945, Goya was sailing from Gotenhafen (Gdynia), around the Hel Peninsula and across the Baltic Sea to Kiel in western Germany.
-The convoy included Goya, two smaller vessels (Kronenfels and steam tug Aegir), and two minesweeper convoy escorts, M-256 and M-328.
+On 16 April 1945, Goya was sailing from Hel, around the Hel Peninsula and across the Baltic Sea to Kiel in western Germany.
+Besides Goya, the convoy included two smaller vessels (Kronenfels and steam tug Aegir), and two minesweeper convoy escorts, M-256 and M-328.
 Goya was just one of over 1,000 ships commissioned to participate in the Operation Hannibal evacuations organised by Kriegsmarine Commander-in-Chief Karl Dönitz.
-The ship, meant to accommodate 850 crew members, was crowded with over 7,000 evacuees, military personnel and wounded soldiers.
+The ship (meant to accommodate 850 crew members), was crowded with over 7,000 evacuees, military personnel, and wounded soldiers.

-Four hours after leaving the port of Gotenhafen and while close to the southern tip of the Hel Peninsula, the convoy was attacked by Soviet bombers.
-During the air raids, a bomb dropped by the bombers hit Goya, but caused minimal damage.
-After rounding the Hel Peninsula and leaving Gdansk Bay, several miles north of Cape Rixhöft (Cape Rozewie), the convoy was sighted by Soviet minelayer submarine L-3, which also carried torpedoes.
-While Goya was faster than submarines, the convoy was slowed by engine problems on the Kronenfels, which also necessitated a 20-minute stop for repairs.
-At exactly four minutes before midnight (local time), L-3 Captain Vladimir Konovalov gave the order to fire a spread of four torpedoes.
-Two of them hit Goya; one struck amidships, the second exploded in the stern, sending an immense plume of fire and smoke into the sky.
-The impact of the torpedoes was so great that the ship's masts collapsed on refugees sleeping on the top deck.
-Within moments, the ship broke in two, fire consuming its upper portions.
-Shortly after midnight and less than four minutes after torpedo impact, Goya sank, drowning thousands in their beds.
+Four hours after leaving the port of Hel, and while close to the southern tip of the Hel Peninsula, the convoy was attacked by Soviet bombers.
+During the air raids, a bomb they dropped hit Goya (causing minimal damage).
+After rounding the Hel Peninsula, and leaving Gdansk Bay, several miles north of Cape Rixhöft (Cape Rozewie), the convoy was sighted by Soviet minelayer submarine L-3, which also carried torpedoes.
+While Goya normally was faster than submarines, the convoy was slowed by engine problems on the Kronenfels, which in turn necessitated a 20-minute stop for repairs.
+At (exactly) four minutes before midnight (local time), L-3 Captain Vladimir Konovalov gave the order to fire a spread of four torpedoes.
+Two of these hit Goya; one struck amidships, the second exploded in the stern, sending an immense plume of fire and smoke into the sky.
+The impact of the torpedoes was so great that the ship's masts collapsed (onto refugees sleeping on the top deck).
+Within moments, the ship broke in two, with fire consuming its upper portions.
+Shortly after midnight (and less than four minutes after torpedo impact) Goya sank, drowning thousands in their beds.